openshift/enhancements/enhancements/etcd/etcd-encryption-for-separate-oauth-apis.md

 ## Release Signoff Checklist

-- [ ] Enhancement is `implementable`
+- [x] Enhancement is `implementable`
-- [ ] Design details are appropriately documented from clear requirements
+- [x] Design details are appropriately documented from clear requirements
-- [ ] Test plan is defined
+- [x] Test plan is defined
-- [ ] Graduation criteria for dev preview, tech preview, GA
+- [x] Graduation criteria for dev preview, tech preview, GA
-- [ ] User-facing documentation is created in [openshift/docs]

 ## Open Questions [optional]

 ## Summary

-The `encryption-config` used by OpenShift API server to encrypt/decrypt resources will also be used by the new `oauth-apiserver` for one release `(4.5)` and will be split in the next `(4.6)`, in order to allow seamless upgrade and downgrade of encrypted servers.
+The `encryption-config` used by OpenShift API server to encrypt/decrypt resources will also be used by the new `oauth-apiserver` for one release `(4.6)` and will be split in the next `(4.7)`, in order to allow seamless upgrade and downgrade of encrypted servers.
 Initially `OAS-O` will be responsible to manage both servers.
 In the future releases `CAO` will take over the config and will manage its operand.

 ## Motivation